 We will need to train our minds to calm down enough to stop perpetually firing off thoughts.
 Once we make some headway here, we’ll experience a certain emptiness.
 At this point, we’ll be listening, but we’ll only hear the echo of nothingness.
 This may be disappointing—possibly even frightening.

 If we stick with it, the universal spirit will start to make itself known.
-It’s not that it decides to now reward us for being a good child who now deserves it, but rather that we are now tuning into its presence.
+It’s not that it decides to now reward us for being a good child who now deserves it.
+Rather, we are now tuning into its presence.
 It was always there and never out of reach, but it was almost too near for us to perceive it.

 When it first manifests, it may not come to us straightaway via our direct inner knowing.
-It may need to travel through some detours to reach us, possibly through another person’s voice or later as a seemingly coincidental idea that suddenly occurs to us.
+It may need to travel through some detours to reach us.
+It will go possibly through another person’s voice or later as a seemingly coincidental idea that suddenly occurs to us.
 If we remain alert and sensitively attuned to this inner reality, we will know when we are making contact with the mother ship.

-This inner source will refresh us with rich feelings; it will calm us down and stimulate us, all at once.
+This inner source will refresh us with rich feelings.
+It will calm us down and stimulate us, all at once.
 It will show us how to handle life’s problems.
-It will offer us solutions that combine honesty and decency with our best and highest interests; it will unify love and pleasure with reality; it will help us complete our duties without sacrificing our freedom in the least.
+And it will offer us solutions that combine honesty and decency with our best and highest interests.
+Also, it will unify love and pleasure with reality.
+And it will help us complete our duties without sacrificing our freedom in the least.
 It’s one-stop shopping for everything we need.

 The only snag is our own misperception that all this can be found only in a galaxy far, far away.
 We’re geared to think of universal spirit as something really remote, making it nearly impossible to experience its nearness—its amazing presence right here, right now.

 2) We will need to get up-close and personal with the parts of our consciousness that have gone off the deep end into negativity and destructiveness.
-Our problem is our mistaken notion that our life is a fixed mold we have been plopped into and must now learn to cope with.
+Our problem is our mistaken notion that our life is a fixed mold we have been plopped into.
+And now we must learn to cope with.
 We think it’s all somehow separate from what we think, will, know, perceive and feel.